EdwinSanFI/National-Autonomous-University-of-Mexico/Third Semester/Oriented Object Programming/Project Slot/README.md

 # What does the program use?

-Object Oriented Programming on Java
+<h3 align="center">Object Oriented Programming on Java</h3>

+- Inherence
+- Polymorphism
+- Abstraction
+- Constructors
+- Try-Catch
-Inherence, Polymorphism, Abstraction, Constructors Try-Catch, Design Pattern (Prototype)
+- Design Pattern (Prototype)
-Import, package, files
+- Import
+- Package
+- Files

 # How does it work?